-Drivers wishing to hire a minibus from the Centre for Sport and Exercise must hold a valid Sports Transport Minibus Driver's permit.
+Drivers wishing to hire a minibus from Sport & Exercise must hold a valid Sports Transport Minibus Driver's permit.

 Obtaining a permit is very straightforward.
 Just follow these four steps:

 There is no longer a requirement to undertake a vision screening test via the Occupational Health Unit prior to authorisation to drive a University minibus.